 - Allow a least 1 hour before your lesson to be fitted with your rental equipment on most days.
 Allow up to 2 hours on weekends and holidays, so you can make your lesson on time.

 - Be sure to have the appropriate clothing for skiing and riding.
-Key essentials are gloves, eyewear, jacket, and snow pants.
-Kids taking lessons are required to have eyewear, water proof clothing, gloves, and helmet to participate.
+REQUIRED ITEMS IN LESSONS are gloves, eyewear, and helmet (helmets provided in lesson packages in rentals).
+Other essential items are a jacket and snow pants.
 This will help make their first experience great!

 - Parents must remain at Tahoe Donner Downhill Ski Resort throughout the whole lesson time.
 Parents can watch their child's lesson, ski/ride, take a lesson, or enjoy the sundeck, fire pits, cafe or lodge.
 Parents may not leave the facilities while their children are in lessons.